vicente-iii/vicente-iii.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Vicente is an IT professional who curretly specializes in Salesforce.
+Vicente is an IT professional who currently specializes in Salesforce.
 He currently leads Salesforce implementation projects to either enhance his client's existing Salesforce ecosystem or onboard them to the ecosystem.
 Vicente is also active in the Salesforce community, and has contributed back to the community through various speaking engagements.

 With his background in Chemistry, Vicente also enjoys reading scientific journals and enjoys all forms of intellectual discourse.
 In his free time, he writes blogs about his thoughts on topics and he welcomes all forms of constructive comments and opinions.
 We are all here to learn from each other to better understand the world we live in.